AllTheDucks/atd-b2-stub/README.md

 ````

 ### Javascript ###
-[ATD's Bundle Utilities Library](https://github.com/AllTheDucks/b2-bundle-utils) provides a mechenism for retrieveing messages from the language pack in your javascript too:
+[ATD's Bundle Utilities Library](https://github.com/AllTheDucks/b2-bundle-utils) provides a mechanism for retrieving messages from the language pack in your Javascript too:

 By default, the servlet required for this is not installed.
 It is however, commented out in the `web.xml` ready to be added:
 ````XML